Compass Reference

 What it actually means

-A response pattern used by abusers when confronted with their behavior.
-The abuser denies the behavior occurred, attacks the person confronting them, and reverses the roles — positioning themselves as the true victim.
+A response pattern used when someone is confronted with their behavior.
+The person using DARVO denies the behavior occurred, attacks the person confronting them, and reverses the roles — positioning themselves as the wronged party.

 Example